-Please login to our private resident portal to access the following documents which contain the complete details of the by-laws, covenants, and resident rights of the Woodcroft Community Association (WCA).
-A list summarizing the most questioned covenants and policies follows.
+Please log in to Woodcroft’s private resident portal to access the following documents, which contain complete details of the by-laws, covenants, and resident rights of the Woodcroft Community Association (WCA).
+A list summarizing the most-asked-about covenants and policies follows.
 Feel free to contact the WCA office with any questions.

 - Declaration of Covenants and Restrictions of the Woodcroft Community Association and the Woodcroft Company